lapets/course-abstract-algebra/README.md

 PHP 5.4 or later and [Sheaf](http://sheaf.io) are required.
 The latest version of Sheaf is already included in this repository.
 On a running server, `index.php` will render the notes in their HTML form.
 In a Linux environment, it is also possible to build the HTML version of the notes as follows:

     php index.php > index.html

+The `gh-pages` branch of this repository also contains the rendered HTML version of the notes; they can be viewed at http://lapets.github.io/course-abstract-algebra.